hindman/mvs/README.md

 Unfortunately, the script was a chainsaw – undeniably useful, but able to inflict devastation after a single false move.
-As a result, I rarely used `rename` directly for my bulk-renaming needs, which were extensive on several projects I worked on.
+As a result, I rarely used `rename` directly for my bulk renaming needs, which were extensive on several projects I worked on.
 Instead, I wrote my own Perl script to the job.
 Its operation was roughly the same, but it included precautions to help me avoid disastrous mistakes.
 The most important were checking that the new paths did